• Sleep tips

 195cm plus10cm – 15cmAbove 6 foot 3 inchesAbove 3.5 inches

-If you’re a back sleeper you need a pillow that will just give a little bit of support under the back of the neck and ensures that the head does not tilt too far forward.
+If you’re a back sleeper you need a pillow that will just give a little bit of support under the back of the neck and ensure that the head does not tilt too far forward.
 A softer pillow should suffice.
-If sleeping on your stomach, then you really don\’t need much of a pillow at all low and soft is the best but you.
+If sleeping on your stomach, then you really don't need much of a pillow at all Low and soft is the best but you.

 How often should I change my pillow?